USING IRONPDF FOR JAVA

 The following is the output PDF:

-We can also add watermark, header, footer, digital signature, convert XML files/JSP page and many more.
+It is also possible to add watermark, header, footer, digital signature, convert XML files/JSP page and many more.

 Generate Password-protected PDF File

-The following sample code demonstrates the example of adding security to our generated PDF file.
+The following sample code demonstrates the example of adding security to the generated PDF file.

 PdfDocument myPdf = PdfDocument.fromFile(Paths.get("myPDf.pdf"));